 12. Make Fewer Shopping Trips

 to make your shopping trip no more than once per week.
 If that

 works, try for every two weeks, even every month.
-This tends to
+This tends

-inexpensive as they are - are five times more expensive than dried
+beans - as inexpensive as they are - are five times more

-have already calculated the unit prices of the items you buy, but many
+Many stores have already calculated the unit prices of the items you

 15. Food Only Please Paper